ericklein/powered_air_quality/README.md

 ## Bill of Materials (BOM)
 ### MCU
 - [CYD (Cheap Yellow Display)])(https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/tree/main).
 This is an inexpensive ESP32 prototype board with a built-in screen.
+    - Arduino IDE should be told to target the "ESP32 Dev Module" board, which you can find once you install the ESP32 BSP
     - Code is portable to any ESP32 MCU
 ### WiFi
 - [CYD (Cheap Yellow Display)])(https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/tree/main).
 This is an inexpensive ESP32 prototype board with a built-in screen.